-Living with fibromyalgia can be difficult and painful.
-When traditional treatments do not work, many patients turn to alternative therapies for pain relief.
-Chinese herbs and over-the-counter supplements have become popular in many patients’ efforts to relieve their pain.
-At The Pain Center, our pain management specialists recommend a comprehensive plan when treating the pain of fibromyalgia.
+Living with fibromyalgia can be painfully difficult.
+Many patients turn to alternative therapies for pain relief when traditional treatments do not work.
+Chinese herbs and supplements have become a popular part of treatment in many patients’ efforts to relieve pain.

-For those with fibromyalgia, 5-HTP may help increase deep sleep and reduce pain.
+For men and women with fibromyalgia, 5-HTP may help increase deep sleep and reduce pain.
 In one study published in the Alternative Medicine Review, researchers reported that supplementation with 5-HTP may improve symptoms of depression, anxiety, insomnia, and fibromyalgia pains.
-However, there are some contradictory studies that show no benefit with 5-HTP.
+However, some contradictory studies show no benefit with 5-HTP.

 5-HTP is usually well tolerated.
 But in the late 1980s, the supplement was associated with a serious condition called eosinophilia-myalgia syndrome.
 It’s thought that a contaminant in 5-HTP led to the condition, which causes flu-like symptoms, severe muscle pain, and burning rashes.

-Melatonin.
 This natural hormone is available as an over-the-counter supplement.
 It is sometimes used to induce drowsiness and improve sleep patterns.
-Some preliminary findings show that melatonin may be effective in treating fibromyalgia pain.
-Most patients with fibromyalgia have sleep problems and fatigue, and it’s thought that melatonin may help relieve these symptoms.
+Some preliminary studies show that melatonin may be effective in treating fibromyalgia pain.
+Most people with fibromyalgia have sleep problems, muscle pain, and fatigue, and it’s thought that melatonin may help relieve these symptoms.

-There are several studies that show St. John’s wort is more effective than placebo and as effective as older antidepressants called tricyclics in the short-term treatment of mild or moderate depression.
-Other studies show St. John’s wort is as effective as selective SSRI antidepressants such as Prozac or Zoloft in treating depression.
+Several studies show St. John’s wort is more effective than a placebo and as effective as older antidepressants called tricyclics in the short-term treatment of mild or moderate depression.
+Other studies suggest St. John’s wort is as effective as selective SSRI antidepressants such as Prozac or Zoloft in treating depression.